-The LRT will run in a tunnel northeast of West Lake Street, pass underneath Cedar Lake Parkway and return at-grade approximately 400 ft south of the Cedar Lake Channel (Kenilworth Channel).
+Southwest LRT will run in a tunnel northeast of West Lake Street, pass underneath Cedar Lake Parkway, and return at-grade approximately 400 ft south of the Cedar Lake Channel (Kenilworth Channel).

 Kenilworth LRT tunnel construction is expected to begin with sheet piling activities towards the end of October/beginning of November 2019.

 Tunnel sheet piling work will start near Park Siding Park and move north towards Cedar Lake Parkway through December 2019.
 Sheeting installation throughout the corridor will continue through the winter, weather permitting, and into summer of 2020.
 With the sheeting installed, the excavation work and tunnel structure construction activities will then take place.
 Tunnel excavation is anticipated to begin Spring 2020.
 The most visible civil construction work on the nearly half mile tunnel will take two years.

 LRT tunnel construction includes multiple phases of activities: sheet pile installation, soil excavation, and tunnel structure construction.
 Some of this work will occur simultaneously.
 Tunnel construction activities will progress through a “cell‐by‐cell” construction approach.

 - Phase 1 Sheet Pile Installation: Install approximately 1,300 pair of sheet piles to create 100-foot-long rectangular shaped cells which will contain groundwater.
 A hydraulic press-in-piler will be used to minimize noise and vibration during sheet pile installation.

 - Phase 2 Excavation and Bracing: Excavate soil for the tunnel using equipment such as excavators and clamshell excavators.
 Expect a steady flow of trucks in the area to move soil off the construction site.
 Bracing will be installed between the sheet pile walls as the excavation extends to the bottom of the tunnel.